 Global economic conditions influence demand for food and agricultural products, which affects U.S. agricultural trade.
 Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population and economic growth.
 Also impacting U.S. agricultural trade are global supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.
 A recovering economy and supportive market fundamentals are driving prices higher for many commodities.
-Crop prices have been strong since August 2020 on lower stock and reduced domestic production estimates, along with strong export sales due to strong Chinese feed demand and tightening crop supplies globally.
-Favorable crop insurance prices should provide a solid safety net for growers experiencing severe or extreme drought conditions.
+Crop prices have been strong since August 2020 but have declined from the spring 2021 highs.
+Despite the severe or extreme drought conditions experienced in parts of the United States, larger than expected ending stocks, increased corn and soybean production prospects and concerns over export demand were bearish for corn and soybean prices into harvest season.